timalanfarrow/api-template/README.md

 Decide the database username and password before continuing on to the next step.

+### service-account.json

+In order to use this template, you will need to get a personal `service-account.json` from Firebase.
+Place this file in `./src/config/`.

 ### Locally (without Docker)

 Follow the instructions on [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)